 1. Bring out the important stuff

-First of the 3 steps for taking proper panorama photography is to bring the right photography gears.
+The first of the 3 steps for taking proper panorama photography is to bring the right photography gear.

 - Any kind of lens (Please avoid using about 50mm focal length fix/prime lens if possible)